The Rockville LP

 The Rockville LP is the eighth studio album by American alternative rock group O.A.R.
 (Of A Revolution).
 It was released June 10, 2014 by Vanguard Records.
 This is their first album on the label.

 Reception

 The album debuted at No. 13 on Billboard 200, and No. 6 on Top Rock Albums, selling around 18,000 in the first week.
 As of July 2016, the album has sold 55,000 copies in the United States.

+Track listing

+All tracks produced by Marc Roberge and Nathan Chapman, except where noted.